 This post may contain affiliate links.
 Please read our disclosure policy.

-Learn how to make perfect vegan crepes!
-Thin, light, and stretchy with crispy edges, these easy vegan crêpes require just 5 ingredients and 20 minutes!
-Ready for a crêpe party?
+Learn how to make perfect vegan crêpes!
+Thin, light, and stretchy with crispy edges, these easy French-inspired crêpes require just 8 ingredients and 20 minutes.
+Fill them with chocolate spread, sugar, cookie butter, or caramel sauce!

-As a French, I have been eating crêpes for all of my childhood, and I can tell you these eggless crêpes taste just like the ones I used to love!
+As a French person, I have been eating crêpes and waffles all of my childhood, and I can tell you these crêpes taste just like the ones I used to love, minus the eggs!

-- Easy to prepare with simple ingredients: You will need 5 basic pantry staples and about 20 minutes of active time to prepare vegan crêpes.
-Plus, they are super fun to make with the kids!
+You will only need 8 basic pantry staples and about 20 minutes of active time to prepare the batter.
+Plus, it’s so simple that you can make it with the kids!

 Crêpes are very thin pancakes that originated in Brittany, a region of France.
-It is often served sweet, filled with sugar, chocolate spread, or jam, and enjoyed as an afternoon snack.
+They are typically served sweet, filled with sugar, chocolate spread, or jam, and enjoyed as an afternoon snack or breakfast.
+Do not confuse crêpes with galettes, which are their savory cousin made with buckwheat flour.

-Traditionally, crêpes are prepared using flour, eggs, milk, and butter.
-Here, I am sharing a version that is eggless and prepared using plant-based milk.
+Traditionally, crêpes are prepared with flour, eggs, milk, and butter.
+Here, I am sharing a version that is entirely plant-based!

 🥛 Ingredient Notes